OBESITY & DISABILITY – SOCIAL SECURITY RULING 19-2P

 OBESITY AND YOUR RESIDUAL FUNCTIONAL CAPACITY

-The SSA will assess your residual functional capacity (RFC) to show the effect obesity has upon your ability to perform daily activities.
+To show how your obesity impacts your ability to perform daily activities, the SSA will assess your residual functional capacity (RFC).
 Also, they will look at how obesity impacts your ability to work.
-In cases that involve obesity, fatigue may affect your physical and mental ability to sustain work activity.
+For example, fatigue may affect your physical and mental ability to sustain work activity.
 This may be particularly true in cases that involve obesity and sleep apnea.

-Obesity, along with other physical conditions, may be greater than the effects of each of your conditions alone.
-For example, someone who has obesity and arthritis may have more pain than a person with obesity alone.
-The SSA will consider all physical and mental conditions that are work related.
+Obesity, along with other physical conditions, may be greater than the effects of each condition alone.
+For example, someone who has obesity and disc disease may have more pain than a person with obesity alone.
+The SSA will consider all physical and mental conditions.
 This includes whether they are due to obesity or other kinds of illness.

 The SSR on obesity began on May 20, 2019.
 It remains the same to the present day.
 If you struggle with obesity, remember that it is one of your physical conditions.
 Therefore, if it limits your ability to function, the ALJ must consider whether obesity impacts your ability to work.